 As one of the leading lights in progressive dance music since the early 1990's, Alex Coe aka Sasha's role as a DJ, remixer and producer has been significant and influential.
-I would be the first to suggest that discussion of his life and music is best left to writings on club music and dance culture...except, that is, for these two particular albums featuring his own compositions.
+I would be the first to suggest that discussion of his music is best left to writings on club music and dance culture...except, that is, for these particular albums featuring his own compositions.

 country of origin: